Bachelor of Arts (BA) in Economics: Career Path

 • Economic theory: Students will gain a solid understanding of micro and macroeconomic principles, including supply and demand, market structures, monetary and fiscal policy, and international trade.

 • Analytical skills: Students will develop their ability to analyze, interpret, and communicate economic data.
-They will also learn to use econometric techniques and statistical methods to analyze data.
+They will also learn to analyze data using econometric techniques and statistical methods.

-• Critical thinking: Students will learn to think critically and independently about economic issues, and to evaluate different economic theories and policies.
+• Critical thinking: Students will learn to think critically and independently about economic issues and evaluate economic theories and policies.

-• Writing and research: Students will develop their writing and research skills, and will learn how to use economic research methods to answer questions and solve problems.
+• Writing and research: Students will develop their writing and research skills and learn to use economic research methods to answer questions and solve problems.

-• Communication: Students will develop their ability to communicate economic concepts and analysis clearly and effectively, both in writing and through oral presentations.
+• Communication: Students will develop their ability to communicate economic concepts and analysis clearly and effectively in writing and through oral presentations.

 • Mathematical skills: Students will develop their mathematical skills and learn how to apply mathematical concepts and techniques to economic problems.